Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Introduction

-In our analysis, we use a broad sample of high-$z$ JWST galaxies, including early photometric candidates~\cite{Labbe:2022ahb}, spectroscopically confirmed systems~\cite{haro_spectroscopic_2023, Bunker:2023lzn, castellano_jwst_2024, carniani_spectroscopic_2024, Naidu:2025xfo}, and more recent identifications~\cite{Perez-Gonzalez:2025bqr}, shown in Table \ref{tab:gal data}.
-In Sec.~\ref{sec:Halo mass function} we discuss the halo mass function and the modeling uncertainty it introduces.
-In Sec.~\ref{sec:stellar mass density} we construct the stellar mass density to test the consistency with $\Lambda$CDM.
-We then incorporate (i) sample variance, (ii) asymmetry from scatter in the observable halo mass relation, and (iii) systematic uncertainties from SED-based stellar masses in Sec.~\ref{sec:random and systematic uncertainties}.
-Results are presented in Sec.~\ref{sec:Results} and discussed in Sec.~\ref{sec:Discussion and Conclusions}.
+In our analysis, we use a broad sample of high-$z$ JWST galaxies, including early photometric candidates~\cite{Labbe:2022ahb}, spectroscopically confirmed systems~\cite{haro_spectroscopic_2023, Bunker:2023lzn, castellano_jwst_2024, carniani_spectroscopic_2024, Naidu:2025xfo}, and more recent identifications~\cite{Perez-Gonzalez:2025bqr}, shown in Table~\ref{tab:gal data}.
+In Sec.~\ref{sec:HMF} we examine the HMF, the modeling uncertainty it introduces, and construct the cumulative stellar mass density to test consistency with $\Lambda$CDM (cold dark matter).
+We then incorporate (i) sample variance from large-scale structure, (ii) asymmetric scatter arising from the steep high-mass tail of the HMF, and (iii) systematic uncertainties in SED-derived stellar masses in Secs.~\ref{sec:samplevar}–\ref{sec:syserror}.
+Results are presented in Sec.~\ref{sec:results}.
+We discuss methods of inclusion of statistical and systematic uncertainties in theory and measurement of the UV luminosity function, a complementary method often used to test galaxy formation, in Sec.~\ref{sec:lum}.
+We present our conclusions in Sec.~\ref{sec:conc}.
+Our analysis shows that the inferred baryon-to-stellar-mass conversion efficiency is dominated by systematic uncertainties in SED-based stellar masses and their amplification of Eddington-like bias.
+Accounting for these effects substantially alleviates the apparent tension between the most massive JWST galaxies and $\Lambda$CDM abundance expectations. -0.5cm